 The grants are provided to assist our members in their work, to foster an interdisciplinary dialogue, and to stimulate original research in the field of Urban Studies.
-The seed-grants aim to bring different people together to discuss ongoing research (e.g. PhD), or to create a platform to develop and/or get additional feedback on research proposals.
-We especially appreciate initiatives that: bring together academic research and work on Urban Studies from different disciplines and programme groups within CUS, enable exchange and collaborations between researchers from CUS and researchers from abroad, facilitate a dialogue between academic researchers and stakeholders in the city of Amsterdam.
-Proposals involving PhD students or aiming at developing new research proposals are also particularly welcomed.
+The Seed Grants aim to bring different people together to discuss ongoing research, or to create a platform to develop and/or get additional feedback on research proposals.
+We especially appreciate initiatives that bring together academic research and work on Urban Studies from different disciplines and programme groups within CUS, enable exchange and collaborations between researchers from the Centre and researchers from abroad, and facilitate a dialogue between academic researchers and stakeholders in the city of Amsterdam and other places.
+Proposals involving PhD students, (research) master studentsor aiming at developing new research proposals are particularly welcomed.

 Examples of projects to be considered for funding are:

 - Joint workshops between different programme groups or disciplines;